reliablerascal/fl-legislation-etl/README.md

     * 1 = vote against both parties
     * 2 = vote against party
 * **mean_partisan_metric** describes the legislators' average partisan_metric across all their votes on contested bills, where lower numbers (0) indicate voting in lock-step with their party
-* (to add: n_bills, which could be used to calculate a margin of error for partisanship)

 See [Data Dictionary for app_voting_patterns](docs/data-dictionary-app-voting-patterns.csv).